ethersphere/swarm-docs/contents/runninganode.rst

 It is possible to specify a different config file when launching bzzd by using the `--bzzconfig` flag.

 ..  note::
-  TODO: This is out of date and needs to be re-written.
+  TODO: The following is out of date and needs to be re-written.

 By default the swarm data directory is nested under the ethereum's data directory, using a different subdirectoryfor each swarm node base address.
 This is important if you run muliple swarm nodes since storage, configuration, connected peers will all be distinct depending on the base address.